Life Skills Program Students Join 2016 Next Generation Program

 Through the SYF Next Generation Program, the youth participated in interactive and innovative learning experiences that can only be experienced at Busch Gardens.
 They worked hand-in-hand with the park’s animal caregivers and learned firsthand how to take care of animals.
 The students also learned about conservation programs and how their behavior and actions can impact wildlife and wild places.

-The Next Generation Program is part of SYF’s mission is to impact the lives of culturally, linguistically or economically at-risk students and youth through travel experiences that change their lives.
+The Next Generation Program is part of SYF’s mission is to impact the lives of youth and students who would otherwise not have the resources to participate in those enriching and life-changing opportunities.
 SYF ensures young people have access to travel opportunities that would otherwise be unavailable due to family economic hardship, budget cuts in school systems or simply lack of access to or education about travel as a learning experience.

 A special thank you to the SYTA Youth Foundation Partners who made this trip possible for the youth: BookMyGroup, Busch Gardens Tampa Bay, Delta Airlines, Fly My Group, Golden Corral, Pegasus Bus, SeaWorld Parks & Entertainment, Techtrav, Inc., Yankee Trails and the SYTA Youth Foundation Wingmen.